awesomepack/Object-Detection/README.md

 * A web application that receives user image and object and returns an annotated image with objects circled

 ## Image Dataset
-* [Image Net](https://image-net.org/about.php) Provides a dataset of images representing the synsets (concepts) represented in the WordNet heirarchy
 * [Coco](https://cocodataset.org/#download) A dataset of common objects with its own api to help parse data

 ## Storage